Constant Contact vs Mailchimp: The Honest Comparison (2026)

 The ability to create more targeted segments using behavioral targeting has been transformative.
 Building granular audiences using behavioral data and ecommerce activity has noticeably improved my campaign performance.

 But here’s the kicker—Mailchimp counts unsubscribed contacts toward billing.
 I’ve watched costs creep up because of this, and it requires active list hygiene to manage.
+Is this the price worth paying for Mailchimp’s impressive segmentation?

 Feature